A local Torelli theorem for log symplectic manifolds: First order deformations

-\subsubsection{Smoothable strata}
+\subsection{Smoothable strata}

-The isomorphism classes of first-order deformations, i.e.~the connected components of the simplicial set $\Def{\X}(\CC[\epsilon]/\epsilon^2))$, are parameterized by the second cohomology $\Hpi[2]{\X}$.
+We now turn to the problem of describing the deformations of a normal crossings log symplectic manifold $(\X,\bdX,\pi)$.
+The isomorphism classes of first-order deformations of $(\X,\pi)$, are parameterized by the second Poisson cohomology $\Hpi[2]{\X}$.
 Note that \autoref{cor:low-deg} gives a decomposition

-where the product is over all characteristic symplectic leaves of codimension two; these correspond to edges in the dual complex $\dcX$ whose biresidue is nonzero.
-This decomposition has the following deformation-theoretic interpretation: \begin{itemize} \item The summand $\coH[2]{\Xo;\CC}$ corresponds to deformations of $(\X,\pi)$ for which $\bdX$ deforms locally trivially (i.e.~deformations that remain normal crossings with locally unchanged number of components); \item For each $\Delta \in \Kleaf[2]{\pi}$, the cohomology $\coH[0]{ \Xdel;\sLdelnr } $ is a space of sections of a rank-one local system, and hence its dimension is at most one.
-It corresponds to first-order deformations in which the singularities of $\bdX$ along $\Xodel$ are smoothed out. \end{itemize}
+where the product is over all characteristic symplectic leaves of codimension two; these correspond to edges $\edge$ in the dual complex $\dcX$ whose biresidue is nonzero and each contribute a factor given by the vector space $\coH{\Xe;\sLenr} \subset \coH[0]{\Xoe;\sL}$ of cohomology of the rank-one local system $\sLe$ relative to the resonant boundary of the stratum $\Xe$ as in \autoref{prop:res-cohlgy} and \autoref{def:nonres-push}.
+This decomposition has the following deformation-theoretic interpretation: \begin{itemize} \item The summand $\coH[2]{\Xo;\CC}$ corresponds to deformations of $(\X,\pi)$ for which $\bdX$ deforms locally trivially (i.e.~deformations that remain normal crossings with locally unchanged number of components); \item For each $\edge \in \Kleaf[2]{\pi}$, the space $\coH[0]{ \Xe;\sLenr } $ has dimension at most one; it corresponds to first-order deformations in which the singularities of $\bdX$ along the codimension-two stratum $\Xoe$ are smoothed. \end{itemize}

 We therefore introduce the following